 #1 – Best Selection, Best Price: Ultra Pro

 UltraPro’s playmats are of higher-average quality.
 They don’t compete with Inked Gaming or Ultimate Guard, but they are by no means bad.
-Especially without a stitched border option you’ll see some wear over time, but they’re durable, and I’ve never had an issue with them.
+Especially without a stitched border option, you’ll see some wear over time, but they’re durable, and I’ve never had an issue with them.

 The biggest draw to the Ultra Pro mats, and why they rank so high on the list, is their art.
-Because they have the exclusive licence to official MTG art, they have hundreds of different styles to choose from, often including your commander.
+Because they have the exclusive license to official MTG art, they have hundreds of different styles to choose from, often including your commander.
 This also allows you to match your deck box and sleeves to your mat, as Ultra Pro makes those products as well, using the same art.

 Ultra Pro mats vary in price, with the more sought-after arts being harder to come by.
 For the most part, however, you’ll be paying less than any of the options above.
 This makes them the most budget option, though you won’t feel like you’re getting a cheap product.